 3. Syllabi: Faculty members are required to provide their students the semester’s course syllabus (see Part Two, Article III [Academic Policies], Section A).

-4. Academic Advising: Faculty members are responsible for giving conscientious and informed guidance to student advisees.
+4. Academic Advising: Assistant, Associate, and full Professors and full-time non-tenure-track faculty on renewable contracts are responsible for giving conscientious and informed guidance to student advisees as assigned.
+Advising for non-tenure-track faculty is controlled by the CBA (Article XIX, 2E).
+Full-time faculty on renewable contracts are expected to take on student advisees after their first year at Skidmore..

 5. Office Hours: Faculty members will post and observe regular office hours for consultation and guidance of students and will report those hours to the Department Chair.

-6. Administrative Meetings: Faculty members are expected to attend Faculty Meetings and departmental and committee meetings when called.
+6. Administrative Meetings: Assistant, Associate, and full Professors are expected to attend Faculty Meetings and departmental and committee meetings when called.
+Non-tenure-track faculty are expected to attend Faculty Meetings and committee meetings when called, and departmental and program meetings when invited (CBA, Article XIX).

 7. College Functions: Faculty members are expected to attend Commencement, and they may be asked to represent their department or program at Honors Convocation.
 Any faculty member unable to attend Commencement should notify the Dean of the Faculty/Vice President for Academic Affairs.
 Faculty members are encouraged to wear academic regalia at Commencement and on other occasions as announced.

-8. Student Evaluations: Faculty members are required to have student evaluations administered in their courses (see Part Two, Article III [Academic Policies], Section F).
+8. Student Evaluations: Faculty members are required to have student evaluations administered in their courses (see Part Two, Article III [Academic Policies], Section F and CBA [Article XXIV, 4]).

 9. Grading: Faculty members must submit grades to the Registrar by the date specified (see Part Two, Article III [Academic Policies], Section C).